HOME | New stories | E-books & free fiction | Awards | Historical research for fiction writers | Story lists and tags | About me | Contact me

 HOW TO READ THE STORIES

-Click on the linked titles of stories to read the free versions, where
+Click on the linked titles of stories to read the online versions, where

-For the bookstore versions, click on the appropriate links.
-Cost of
+fiction.)
+For the bookstore versions, click on the appropriate

 Finalist, Best Gay Fantasy category, in the Rainbow